hotosm/geojson-aoi-parser/README.md

   - GeometryCollection
   - Feature
   - FeatureCollection
-- Handle multigeometries with an optional merge to single polygon, or split into featcol of individual polygons.
+- Splits multipolygons into featcol of individual polygons.
 - Handle geometries nested inside GeometryCollection.
 - Remove any z-dimension coordinates.
 - Warn user if CRS is provided, in a coordinate system other than EPSG:4326.